William D. Swenson

 William D. Swenson (born November 2, 1978) is a lieutenant colonel in the United States Army who was awarded the Medal of Honor in a ceremony on October 15, 2013.
 He was the sixth living recipient in the War on Terror.
-Swenson, Thomas Payne, Matthew O. Williams and Earl Plumlee are the only Medal of Honor recipients still on active duty.

 Early life and education

 Swenson graduated from Seattle University, with a Bachelor of Science degree in political science, in 2001.

 Military career

 Swenson was commissioned from Officer Candidate School as a United States Army infantry officer in September 2002.
 His military education, mostly at Fort Benning, includes Basic and Advanced Infantry Officer Courses, Ranger School, and Airborne School.
 He has deployed three times in the War on Terror, once to Iraq and twice to Afghanistan.
 He has been awarded the Bronze Star Medal (with two oak leaf clusters), the Purple Heart (for having been wounded in action), and the Combat Infantryman Badge.
 At the time of the Battle of Ganjgal, Swenson was a captain in 3rd Brigade Combat Team, 10th Mountain Division, detailed as an Embedded Trainer for the Afghan Border Police.

-Swenson left the army in February 2011 and lived in Seattle, Washington.
-At the time, when Swenson received the Medal of Honor, he was unemployed, and had been since after he left the army.
+Swenson left the U.S. Army in February 2011 and lived in Seattle, Washington.
+At the time, when Swenson received the Medal of Honor, he was unemployed, and had been since after he left the Army.
 In October 2013, Swenson requested to return to active duty.
 On March 14, 2014, he was accepted back onto active duty and served as a plans officer at the I Corps headquarters.
 Later in 2014, Swenson was named "Alumnus of the Year" by Seattle University.
 In 2015, along with Representative Duncan D. Hunter and others, Swenson advocated on behalf of Major Mathew Golsteyn, who had his Silver Star revoked following an investigation that initially led to no charges; however in December 2018, Golsteyn was charged with murder, being recalled to active duty to face the charge.
 In March 2016, Swenson was assigned to United States Army South.

 In December 2017, Swenson earned a Master of Arts in Security Studies Western Hemisphere from the Naval Postgraduate School in Monterey, California.
 In August 2018, Swenson took the place of Major General James E. Livingston on the board of the National Medal of Honor Museum Foundation.
 Swenson was promoted to lieutenant colonel on October 31, 2019.